raspberrypilearning/rainbow-run/en/step_5.md

 --- task ---

 Go back to your 'BallController' script and add code to give your ball a turbo boost forward when you press <kbd>W</kbd> and go backward when you press <kbd>S</kbd>:

+**Tip**: Choose the keys that suit your needs.

 --- code ---
 ---